pol-rivero/pol-rivero/README.md

 **Today's tech haiku:**
 ```
-Celebrities in space,
+Celebrities soar high,
-But not meeting criteria,
+Yet, in space, rules must apply—
-Astro dreams collide.
+Not all can claim flight.
 ```

 Reference: